Law school of Berytus: Reputation and legacy

-The Corpus Juris Civilis remained the basis of Byzantine law until the publication of the Ecloga legum in 741 by Emperor Leo III and his son and co-regent Constantine V. The Ecloga was a shortened and more philanthropic version of the Codex of Justinian, whose dispositions were more in tune with Christian values.
+The Corpus Juris Civilis remained the basis of Byzantine law until the publication of the Ekloge ton nomon in 741 by Emperor Leo III and his son and co-regent Constantine V. The Ekloge was a shortened and more philanthropic version of the Codex of Justinian, whose dispositions were more in tune with Christian values.
 It was written in Greek, since Latin had fallen into disuse, and its provisions continued to be applied in later centuries in the neighboring Balkan and Asia Minor regions, with surviving translations in Slavic, Armenian and Arabic.
-Emperor Basil I, who ruled in the 9th century, issued the Prochiron and the Epanagoge, which were legal compilations invalidating parts of the Ecloga and restoring the Justinian laws.
-The Prochiron served as the basis for the legal writings of the 12th-century first archbishop of Serbia, Saint Sava.
-His legal compilation was intended for the Serbian church but the influential work was adopted as the basic constitution for the Bulgarian and Russian orthodox churches.
-Around 900, Emperor Leo VI commissioned the Basilica, a Greek rewriting of the Justinian laws that is considered the ancestor of modern Greece's law until the enactment of the Code of 1940.
+Emperor Basil I, who ruled in the 9th century, issued the Procheiron and the Epanagoge, which were legal compilations invalidating parts of the Ekloge and restoring the Justinian laws.
+The Procheiron served as a basis for the Serbian code Zakonopravilo of Archbishop Sava, a compilation intended for the Serbian church that was also adopted as the basic constitution for the Bulgarian and Russian Orthodox churches.
+Around 900, Emperor Leo VI commissioned the Basilika, a Greek rewriting of the Justinian laws that is considered the ancestor of modern Greece's law until the enactment of the Code of 1940.

 The Codex of Justinian also had a great influence on Western law, particularly on the legal history and tradition of western Europe and its American colonies.
 In Italy, a single complete copy of the Justinian Digest survived and lay forgotten until its rediscovery in 1070.
 In 1088, Irnerius, a jurist and teacher of the liberal arts in Bologna, was the first to teach the newly recovered Digest and the rest of Justinian's books.
 He and his successors explained the Roman laws to their students by means of glosses or explanatory notes written on the edges or between the text lines.
 The Roman legal concepts resulting from the studies of these "glossators" spread to the universities and law courts of Europe.
 The Roman law revival that started in Italy, during the Middle Ages, was taken up by France, the Netherlands and Germany in later centuries.
 The enactment of the German Civil Code in 1900 put an end to the application of extant forms of law derived from the Justinian codes in most European states.

 The reputation of Beirut as "mother of laws" reemerged in modern times.
 In 1913, Paul Huvelin, the first dean of the newly established Université Saint-Joseph's Faculty of Law, dedicated the inaugural speech to the classical law school of Beirut in an effort to confer legitimacy to the new academy.
 The epithet Berytus Nutrix Legum is used as a motto and as part of the emblem of the Beirut Bar Association, founded in 1919.
 It is also featured in the seal and flag of the Municipality of Beirut.